 With regard to our Supera-CBD product candidate, we must conduct pre-clinical testing and prepare and submit an IND to the FDA.
-With regard to both our MYMD-1 and Supera-CBD product candidates, we must conduct all phases of clinical studies (which may include post-market or "Phase 4" studies), which will likely take several years and substantial expenses to complete, before we can submit an application for marketing approval to the FDA.
-There is no guarantee that we will complete such clinical development in a timely manner or at all or that we will obtain regulatory approval for either product candidate.
+With regard to both our MYMD-1 and Supera-CBD product candidates, we must conduct all phases of clinical studies, which will likely take several years and substantial expenses to complete, before we can submit an application for marketing approval to the FDA, and we may be required to complete additional post-market or "Phase 4" studies after application or approval.
+There is no guarantee that we will complete such clinical development in a timely manner or at all or that we will obtain or maintain regulatory approval for either product candidate.